-Every student will be required to attend one twenty minute tutorial (a one-on-one office hours meeting).
+Tutorials are twenty-minute one-on-one meetings.
 The student will turn in a draft of their story a week in advance of the tutorial, and then will meet with me to discuss potential strategies for revision for that story.
+My goal is to encourage thinking of writing as revision, and tutorials are the best way to give feedback to a writer.

-It will be the student's responsibility to schedule that meeting with me.
-My goal is to encourage thinking of writing as revision, so you are welcome at any point in the semester to schedule an additional tutorial with me so long as you (a) schedule a time to meet at least a week in advance with me and (b) leave a hard copy of the story in my mailbox in Turlington (just across from the elevator bank on the fourth floor).
+These meetings are optional but encouraged.
+It will be the student's responsibility to schedule them. so you are welcome at any point in the semester to schedule an tutorial with me so long as you (a) schedule a time to meet at least a week in advance with me and (b) leave a hard copy of the story in my mailbox in Turlington (just across from the elevator bank on the fourth floor).
+There is no limit to the number of tutorials that you schedule with me.